openstack/horizon/doc/source/topics/testing.rst

 necessary.

-To that end, Horizon includes several custom assertions to make these tasks easier. :meth:`~horizon.test.TestCase.assertNoFormErrors`, :meth:`~horizon.test.TestCase.assertMessageCount`, and :meth:`~horizon.test.TestCase.asertNoMessages` all exist for exactly these purposes.
+To that end, Horizon includes several custom assertions to make these tasks easier. :meth:`~horizon.test.helpers.TestCase.assertNoFormErrors`, :meth:`~horizon.test.helpers.TestCase.assertMessageCount`, and :meth:`~horizon.test.helpers.TestCase.asertNoMessages` all exist for exactly these purposes.
 Moreover, they provide useful output when things go wrong so you're not left scratching your head wondering why your view test didn't redirect as expected when you posted a form.

 .. _debugging_unit_tests: